intelligents-dev/aia-connector/README.md

 $options = CreateCharacterOptions::make()
     ->setSystemPrompt('You are a beautiful woman with blonde hair.');

-// Build and send a message
+// Build and send request
 $character = AiaConnector::make()
     ->characters()
     ->create($options);